Which is better for you: Disc Sander or Belt Sander?

 • Continuous sanding belt: The main sanding surface is an endless loop abrasive belt that rotates at high speeds around two drums.
 Common belt sizes range from 3×18″ to 4×36″.

-• 1+ HP motor: The continuous belt requires more powerful motors than disc sanders, typically starting around 1 HP and ranging up to 5+ HP for heavy stationary models.
+• 1+ HP motor: The continuous belt requires more powerful motors than disc sanders.
+These motors typically start around 1 HP and can range up to 5+ HP for heavy stationary models.

 • Multiple grits at once: Wider belts can have sections with different grits, like 80 grit on one end graduating to 120 grit on the other.